logo for pictures-of-cats.org

 Introduction

-If you've arrived at this page and want to see the different cat breeds listed alphabetically please go to the home page.
+If you’ve arrived at this page and want to see cat breeds listed alphabetically please start here.
+This page classifies breeds and discusses them generally.

 The different cat breeds are listed here as well but as part of a discussion on the subject.

 All domestic cats originate from the wild cat.
 Some say the Eastern European and some the African.
-At the moment of origin there was only one breed it seems to me.
+At the moment of origin there was only one breed and it was not purebred in the sense that we use the term.

 Classifying the different cat breeds